 They split their time between working in Parliament and working in the constituency.
-In Parliament, MPs spend their time fighting for the interests of their constituents, attending debates, scrutinising and voting on legislation, and attending meetings.
+In Parliament, MPs spend their time fighting for the interests of their constituents and voting on legislation.
 In the constituency, MPs hold advice surgeries for their constituents to come and talk to them about local issues and problems, attend meetings and community events, as well as visiting local organisations and businesses.

 Members of Parliament are able to help with all matters for which Parliament or central government is responsible -

 HM Treasury is the government’s economic and finance ministry, maintaining control over public spending, setting the direction of the UK’s economic policy and working to achieve strong and sustainable economic growth.

 The FCDO pursues the UK’s national interests and those of British citizens.
 They safeguard the UK’s security, defend our values, reduce poverty, and tackle global challenges with our international partners.

 The Home Office is the lead government department for immigration and passports, drugs policy, crime, fire, counterterrorism and police.

 The Ministry of Defence is responsible for government policy on all defence issues and works to ensure our security, support our national interests and safeguard our prosperity.